IBM/npm_audit_fixer/README.md

 ## npm_audit_fixer
 This script makes it easier to keep Javascript repositories up to date with the latest patches, and resolve known vulnerabilities in open source npm packages.

 The recommended use is to run a daily build that includes this script, then review and merge the pull requests it creates.
-If you prefer, you can commit changes directly to master, or run it from a command line.
+If you prefer, you can commit changes directly to master.

+Running this script from a command line is generally NOT recommended, because it will change your Github repo settings.

 Features:
 - Works with github.com by default.
 Works with Github Enterprise servers by setting GITHUB_HOST="github.xxx.com".
 - For repos in an org, also set GITHUB_ORG="xyz".
-- Works with Either GITHUB_TOKEN or GITHUB_USER + GITHUB_PASSWORD.
+- Requires a GITHUB_TOKEN.
 The Github access token must have repo permissions.
 If running this in a build, you may want to use a token for a functional ID.
 - Requires GITHUB_EMAIL and GITHUB_NAME for the Github user.email and user.name.
 If running this in a build, you may want to use a functional ID email and name here.
 - Uses 'npx npm-check-updates -u' followed by 'npm install' and then 'npm audit fix'.
 - Alternatively, for Angular apps, you can use 'ng update --all --force' followed by 'npm install' and then 'npm audit fix'.
 Set UPGRADE_ANGULAR="true" for this behavior.
 This is unlikely to work automatically for major version upgrades.